IQSS/dataverse-sample-data/README.md

     source ~/envs/dataverse-sample-data/bin/activate

+Change directories into the repo that you cloned.

+    cd dataverse-sample-data

 Install dependencies into the virtual environment, especially [pyDataverse][].

     pip install -r requirements.txt

 Copy `dvconfig.py.sample` to `dvconfig.py` and add your API token.
+Note that the config file specifies which sample data will be created.

 ## Adding sample data

-Create a dataverse.

-    python create_dataverse.py

-Create a dataset and upload files.
+Assuming you have already run the `source` and `cd` commands above, you should be able to run the following command to create sample data.

-    python create_dataset.py
+    python create_sample_data.py

 [pyDataverse]: https://pypi.org/project/pyDataverse/